suletom/Remote/README.md

 - not enough RAM to use the browser (perhaps on Pi4?)
 - even if browser works, no HW VIDEO acceleration available

-Second attempt, that lead me here (Gigabyte BRIX GB-BLCE-4000C Barebone PC):
+3. Second attempt, that lead me here (Gigabyte BRIX GB-BLCE-4000C Barebone PC):

 Pros:
-- Comparable cost to RPi4(with adapter and SD card)
+- comparable cost to RPi4(with adapter and SD card)
 - SATA SSD support, RAM upgrade possible
-- Passive cooling (quiet)
+- passive cooling (quiet)
-- Full featured 64bit OS can be run: Ubuntu, Windows, etc...
+- full featured 64bit OS can be run: Ubuntu, Windows, etc...
 - real PC like desktop experince
-- Browser works well (even with HW VIDEO acceleration)
+- browser works well (even with HW VIDEO acceleration)
 - ADBlocking easily available (child friendly :) )

 Cons:
 - no HDMI-CEC available (SMART TV must be turn on/off with the Remote and also the volume must be adjusted this way)

+4. Finally i decided to get a "USB - CEC Adapter" to solve all problems, but i met with new problems:
+- i found only one manufacturer
+- no local dealer in our country
+- used ones on the market not available
+- buying from the states takes months and the final cost with shipping and VAT is comparable to the price of a Rasberry pi 4 :)
+- needs software hacking

+# Conclusion:
+What if i could build a device with the same or perhaps with more funcionality?

+I found some laying around cheap chinese components:
+- an USB cable
+- arudino nano (2 USD)
+- IR Led + 1 resistor
+- and some wires

+# By using the following software solution the device statisfied our family needs